 Check out moonlight.com.au to see this year’s movie program.

-At South Bank every summer (usually in October) is the Openair Cinema, showing a range of new releases and classic flicks.
+Every summer (usually in October) is the Openair Cinema, showing a range of new releases and classic flicks.
 There is also live music to enjoy and food and drinks for purchase too.
 You can even get seat-service on your lounger if you book to be seated in the Star Lounge area.
 Others can bring your own blankets or hire a lounger.

 Head to openaircinemas.com.au to see this year’s line-up of movies.